MicrosoftDocs/azure-docs/articles/data-factory/data-factory-amazon-simple-storage-service-connector.md

 ## Dataset type properties

 For a full list of sections & properties available for defining datasets, see the [Creating datasets](data-factory-create-datasets.md) article.
-Sections like structure, availability, and policy of a dataset JSON are similar for all dataset types (Azure SQL, Azure blob, Azure table, etc...).
+Sections such as structure, availability, and policy are similar for all dataset types (Azure SQL, Azure blob, Azure table, etc.).

 The **typeProperties** section is different for each type of dataset and provides information about the location of the data in the data store.
 The typeProperties section for dataset of type **AmazonS3** (which includes Amazon S3 dataset) has the following properties